 Sift icing sugar.
 Set aside.

-Blend pumpkin seed butter, cream cheese, maple extract, and salt until thoroughly combined.
+Blend pumpkin seed butter, cream cheese, coconut flour, maple extract, and salt until thoroughly combined.
 The mixture will probably be clumpy.

 Add 1 cup of icing sugar, and blend until the mixture becomes smooth.
 Mix in second cup of icing sugar.